 You are here

-A resume is your personal marketing document, designed to ‘sell’ your skills and abilities to a potential employer.
-Research suggests that readers scan resumes within about 20 seconds, so it’s important to show them at a glance why you are the best fit.
+Knowing how to write a resume is vital for acquiring a new role.
+A CV is your personal marketing document, designed to ‘sell’ your skills and abilities to a potential employer.
+Additionally, research suggests that employers scan resumes within 20 seconds, so it’s important to quickly demonstrate why you are the best fit.

-Make the reader’s job easy by showing a clear match between your skills and the job requirements.
-Clearly demonstrate how you meet the key skills, experience and attributes the employer is looking for.
-Emphasise your most relevant strengths and eliminate details that are unrelated to the position.
-Use similar key words in your resume to those used in the job description to create a link in the mind of the reader.
+Show a clear match between your skills and the role requirements by using the same terms and language as the job description.
+Clearly demonstrate how you meet the key skills, experience and attributes the employer is looking for by emphasising your most relevant strengths.
+Finally, eliminate details from your CV that are unrelated to the position to keep it concise.

-Highlighting key responsibilities is important, but don’t list your daily workload.
-Your resume should focus on the unique accomplishments that make you stand out.
-Show how you contributed to the organisation; did you save money or time, exceed targets, solve problems, improve processes, or attract new customers?
+When you write a resume, it should focus on the unique accomplishments that make you stand out.
+Demonstrate how you contributed to the organisation; did you save money or time, exceed targets, solve problems, improve processes, or attract new customers?
 Where possible, quantify how you added value with numbers, percentages or dollar amounts.

 The tone of your resume should be enthusiastic, upbeat and professional.
 Put your strongest and most relevant points first, using action words such as ‘completed’, ‘developed’ and ‘managed’, and superlatives such as ‘first’, ‘best’ and ‘highest’.
-Presenting your accomplishments honestly but confidently using high impact words will help them stand out and make your resume more compelling.
+Presenting your accomplishments confidently using high-impact words are key components in how to make a resume extremely compelling for your reader.

-Keep the layout of your resume simple with lots of white space, bulleted information and a plain, readable font.
-Three or four pages are usually sufficient, so choose clear, concise language.
-It’s a good idea to have it proofread by a family member or friend.
+Keep the layout of your resume simple with lots of white space, bulleted information where possible and a plain, readable font.
+Three or four pages are usually sufficient, and it’s important to use clear, concise language.
+It’s also a good idea to ask a meticulous friend or family member to proofread your resume for you.

-- Highlights your suitability to the job requirements
+· Match your skills with the job requirements